laszlocph/website/_posts/2017-07-25-Gitlab-take-two-dynamic-environments .md

 * reducing the mayhem on release day
 * eliminating the code cut-off completely

-I made this video back then to demonstrate the feature on Github - as you can see I was not giving in just yet to Gitlab.
+I made this video back then to demonstrate the feature on Github - as you can see I was not giving in to Gitlab just yet.

 <br/>